MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 - ensuring our direction aligned with their insights
 - confirming that our solutions addressed their highlighted pain points

-### Advancing to Detailed UI Designs
+### Advancing to High-fidelity UIs
-With increased confidence in our direction, I transitioned into a more granular design phase.
+With increased confidence in our direction, I transitioned into the next design phase.
 Using Figma, the wireframes evolved into detailed, high-fidelity user interfaces, reflecting both aesthetics and functionality.

 - At the heart of these designs was a comprehensive dashboard page, detailed with data visualization charts
 - To account for the large datasets of our users, I designed a robust data table, equipped with extensive filtering capabilities, ensuring effective management of participants, mentorships, and program activities